wotakumoe/wotaku/Websites.md

 ## Anime

-If you want to get the best quality, use [Direct Download](/Websites.md/#direct-download-1), [IRC](/Websites.md/#irc), or [Torrent](/Websites.md/#torrents).
+If you want to get the best quality, use direct download, IRC, or torrent.
 You can obtain full web release quality on a streaming site that scrapes the official site API, such as [KickAssAnime](https://kickassanime.am/){target="_blank"} for Crunchyroll and Bilibili content.
 Otherwise, it is hard to maintain the full quality while managing space & traffic.
 You can [**network stream**](/Guides/ns.md) files from direct download, irc and torrents.

 +++ :icon-play: Stream